-If you've got one or more of the best USB flash drives readily accessible, your most important files will be easily and universally portable.
-You'll have the ability to move data quickly from one computer to another, or to printers, tablets, smartphones or even TV sets, without much trouble.
-All you need do is plug the flash drive into a USB port and drag-and-drop the files you need.
+One of the best USB flash drives kept at close hand gives you the ability to quickly move large files from one computer to another, or to move data to and from printers, routers or even TV sets.
+All you have to do is plug the drive into a USB port and drag-and-drop.

 To help you choose the best USB memory stick you can buy right now, we've rounded up 10 of our favorites.
 They vary widely by price, format, speed, physical size and storage size.
-But regardless of which one you select, it should hold every file you care about in a simple, easy-to-use package.
+Regardless of which USB drive you select, it should hold every file you care about in a simple, easy-to-use package.

 What are the best USB flash drives?

-In a world where portable memory sticks are easy to come by, finding a portable memory stick that gets the job done and delivers significant value isn't the simplest of tasks.
+In a world where USB thumb drives are easy to come by, finding one that gets the job done and delivers significant value isn't the simplest of tasks.

 After testing and using a variety of devices, we found the Samsung Fit Plus (MUF-128AB) to be the best USB flash drive.
-It offers an outstanding mix of features and affordability, with USB 3.1 support, read speeds up to 300 MB/s and a design that's so compact that you can leave it plugged into your laptop without worrying about damage.
+It offers an outstanding mix of features and affordability, with USB 3.1 support, data-read speeds up to 300 MB/s and a design so compact that you can leave the drive plugged into your laptop without worrying about damage.

 We also found the SanDisk Cruzer CZ36 to be a great choice, as you get secure 128-bit AES encryption for a very low price.
 You just have to be willing to live with USB 2.0 compatibility.
 If you want zippy read/write speeds, you'll be hard-pressed to find many USB storage devices better than the Kingston Digital DataTraveler G4.